WendongZh/SLVP/README.md

 1) Download the KTH action dataset from this [link](https://www.csc.kth.se/cvap/actions/).

-2) Modify the dataset directory '--train_data_paths' and '--valid_data_paths' in both train.sh
+2) Modify the dataset directory '--train_data_paths' and '--valid_data_paths' in both train.sh and test.sh

 3) For training, run
 ```bash